 This section of the examination tests practical problem solving, data analysis and interpretation skills, as well as knowledge of common research techniques in veterinary pathology.
 It comprises 5 subsections and covers the following non-exhaustive list of practical fields: data analysis, toxicologic pathology study, lesion assessment/quantification, abstract review, forensic case, second opinion case, clinical pathology investigations; other fields may be included.
-Each subsection is comprised of a number of questions that require short written answers, ranging from 1-2 lines to a short essay-type answer.
-The five subsections carry equal weight in the total score, there is a balance of different technologies and approaches tested.
+Each subsection is comprised of a number of questions that require short written answers, ranging from 1-2 lines to a short essay- type answer.
+The five subsections carry equal weight in the total score.
 The total amount of time allocated to this subsection is 4 hours and 30 minutes, though the different subsections may not require an equal amount of time.
 The candidates do not need a microscope for the Comprehensive Pathology section.